-- The locally-installed FlexNet inventory agent - Zero touch inventory collection through inventory beacon(s) - Inventory uploads from SCCM (CAL usage inventory only for SCCM) - Manual upload of access evidence through the Inventory Data One-Off Upload page to that application.
+- · The locally-installed FlexNet inventory agent - Zero touch inventory collection through inventory beacon(s) - Inventory uploads from SCCM (CAL usage inventory only for SCCM) - Manual upload of access evidence through the Inventory Data One-Off Upload page an application, it is not used to recognize the linked application installation; instead, it is used to identify access to that application.
 Like other product licenses, a CAL is also linked to the appropriate application record.
 However, in the case of CALs, the compliance position is generated based on the usage data (how many clients accessed the server application).
 The default license priorities are used to consume the appropriate license entitlement against a piece of access evidence.
 The collected access evidence records are visible on the All Evidence > Access evidence page.